stg-tud/apsa/2019/OPAL/2-AnalyzingThreeAddressCode.md

 # Getting the SSA-Like three-address code (TAC(AI))

 ^ This requires the execution of a data-flow analysis because the SAA-like address code is parameterized over the result of the data-flow analysis (`AIResult`).
+The three-address code is `SSA-like` because it makes the `def-use` and `use-def` directly available, but does not use ɸ-statements.

 ```scala
 object TACAI{